 Running the A/C in a typical home costs up to $250 a month.
-Fortunately, these pro air conditioning tips will keep you cool on-the-cheap!
+Fortunately, these pro air conditioning tips and energy-saving tricks will keep you cool on-the-cheap!

 Enjoy cooler air by opening all vents.